 To offer maximum protection to employees, results are made available to employers subject to the limitations described in the service user guide, i.e. the Autistic Collaboration Trust never shares the individual anonymous responses with employers or with any other party.

 Collaborative service design

-An Employer Rating Service is an interesting idea, but it must be designed by the autistic community and other minorities in order to have legitimacy.
+An Employer Rating Service is an interesting idea, but it must be designed by the autistic community and other marginalised groups in order to have legitimacy.